44 Flying Fast – Supersonic & Hypersonic Flight

 Supersonic Transport (SST) Airplanes

-Only 14 production Concorde SSTs were built, and it was never to prove economically viable for broader airline service.
-Nevertheless, it was a very popular aircraft with both the passengers and the flight crews alike.
-British Airways and Air France flew the Concorde for over 25 years until it was abruptly retired in 2003 after a crash.
-Concorde holds many aviation records, including the fastest transatlantic airliner flight (New York JFK to London Heathrow) in 2 hours and 53 minutes.
-However, the Tu-144 was unsuccessful as a commercial aircraft, and after two crashes, including one on a delivery flight to Aeroflot, it was permanently retired after only 55 passenger flights.
+Only 14 Concorde SSTs were built, and the airplane was never economically viable for broader airline service except over the North Atlantic.
+Nevertheless, it was a very popular airplane with both the passengers and the flight crews alike.
+British Airways and Air France flew the Concorde for over 25 years until it was abruptly retired in 2003 after a crash.[5]With a take-off speed of about 220 knots (250 mph) and a cruising speed of 1,350 mph, which was just a little more than twice the speed of sound, a typical London to New York crossing was accomplished in 3-1/2 hours, compared to 8 hours for a subsonic flight.
+The Concorde holds many aviation records, including the fastest transatlantic airliner flight (New York JFK to London Heathrow) in 2 hours and 53 minutes.
+However, the Tu-144 was unsuccessful as a commercial airplane.
+After two crashes, including one on a delivery flight to Aeroflot, it was permanently retired after only 55 passenger flights.

-However, despite the potential aerodynamic benefits of a swing-wing concept, the detailed engineering done by Boeing proved too challenging from an airframe weight perspective.
-Boeing’s final 2707 SST design concept was a more conventional supersonic delta-shaped wing.
+However, despite the potential aerodynamic benefits of a swing-wing concept, the detailed engineering analyses done by Boeing proved too challenging from an airframe weight perspective.
+Boeing’s final 2707 SST concept was a more conventional supersonic delta-shaped wing.
 The Boeing design was also much larger than the Concorde or the Tu-144 and was intended to cruise at Mach 3.
-However, compounding technical problems, high development costs, concern about sonic booms, and the lack of a passenger market for the airlines eventually led to its cancellation.
+However, compounding the technical problems, high development costs, concern about sonic booms, and the lack of a passenger market for the airlines eventually led to its cancellation.

-Vortex Lift & the Slender Delta Concept
+Slender Delta Concept

 The creation of vortex lift from a slender delta wing at high angles of attack allows supersonic airplanes to have much lower takeoff and landing airspeeds.

-The ability for a supersonic delta to produce “vortex lift” at low airspeeds and high angles of attack is needed to reduce takeoff and landing speeds.
+The generation of “vortex lift” at low airspeeds and high angles of attack is also accompanied by significant increases in drag.

 Any Future for SSTs?

 The Anglo-French Concorde remains the only successful SST so far.
-Although many other SST designs have been studied, it remains to be seen if any future SST concept will ever prove itself economically viable for scheduled airline service.
-The inherently much lower lift-to-drag ratios of airplanes flying at supersonic speeds, even if the wing and airplane as a whole are highly optimized, means that SSTs will always burn much more fuel over a given range than subsonic airplane designs.
-The resulting seat-mile costs are considerably higher than a subsonic airplane (perhaps 3 to 5 times or more), even though the advantage is that the airplane’s flight time is less because it can cover the same distance in less than half the time.
+Although many other SST designs have been studied, it remains to be seen if any future SST concept will ever prove economically viable for scheduled airline service.
+The inherently much lower lift-to-drag ratios of airplanes flying at supersonic speeds, even if the wing and airplane as a whole are highly aerodynamically and structurally optimized, means that SSTs will always burn much more fuel over a given range than subsonic airplane designs.
+The resulting seat-mile costs are considerably higher than those of a subsonic airplane (perhaps 3 to 5 times or more), even though the advantage is that the airplane’s flight time is less because it can cover the same distance in less than half the time.

 However, the maximum achievable range of a supersonic airliner will always be much less than a subsonic airliner because of the higher fuel burn.
-Like the Concorde, the trans-Atlantic routes for a Mach > 2 capable SST are undoubtedly feasible.
+Like the Concorde, the trans-Atlantic routes for a Mach > 2 capable SST are undoubtedly technically and economically feasible.
 However, for longer ranges, such as over the Pacific from the USA to Asia or Australia, stops for refueling will be needed and will likely erode any speed advantage, especially for only a Mach 1.5 to 1.7 capable SST.
-Longer ranges may also be required using alternative routings to minimize the effects of sonic booms over land, again eroding any potential speed advantage unless the SST capable of Mach 2 or greater.
+Longer ranges may also be required using alternative routings to minimize the effects of sonic booms over land, eroding any potential speed advantage unless the SST is capable of Mach 2 or greater.

 Kinetic Heating